temporalio/proposals/typescript/schedules.md

    * Window could lead to missed Actions.
 (But you can always {@link ScheduleHandle.backfill}.)
    *
    * @default 1 minute
+   * @format number of milliseconds or {@link https://www.npmjs.com/package/ms | ms-formatted string}
    */
-  catchupWindow?: Milliseconds;
+  catchupWindow?: number | string;

   /**
    * When an Action times out or reaches the end of its Retry Policy, {@link pause}.
    *
-   * With {@link ScheduleOverlapPolicy.AllowAll}, this pause might not apply to the next Action, because the next Action
+   * With {@link ScheduleOverlapPolicy.ALLOW_ALL}, this pause might not apply to the next Action, because the next Action
    * might have already started previous to the failed one finishing.
 Pausing applies only to Actions that are scheduled
    * to start after the failed one finishes.
    *